-“With the Save on Energy small business energy efficiency programs, like the lighting or the business refrigeration incentives, you can get double-digit savings of 10 per cent and up,” says Jennifer Grado, who leads the conservation and demand management business development team at Toronto Hydro.
+“With the Save on Energy small business energy-efficiency programs, you can get double-digit savings of 10 per cent and up,” says Jennifer Grado, who leads the conservation and demand management business development team at Toronto Hydro.

 While Ljubinkovic believes that lighting is key to reducing electricity consumption, Grado points to other potential cost-saving areas as well.
 Through the Save on Energy program, incentives are available to qualifying businesses that will cover up to 50 per cent of the cost of energy efficiency upgrades.

 “Almost any energy efficiency measure a small business can think of would probably be covered under the program,” she says.
 So when Weber Dental Laboratory replaces any of its equipment or machines, it might qualify for a rebate if it can find a more energy-efficient model.